bhupesh98/Proxy-Automation/README.md

 >
 > You can download the executable directly from the [releases](https://github.com/bhupesh98/Proxy-Automation/releases) section.
 Now, skip to step 4.

-2. To make this script as an executable, you need to install the `ps2exe` module.
+2. **[Only for Contributors]** To make this script as an executable, you need to install the `ps2exe` module.
 You can install it using the following command:

     ```powershell
     Install-Module ps2exe
     ```

-3. To convert the script to an executable, run the following command:
+3. **[Only for Contributors]** To convert the script to an executable, run the following command:

     ```powershell
     Invoke-PS2EXE .\ToggleProxy.ps1 .\toggle-proxy.exe